rishivanukuru/rishivanukuru.github.io/_notes/2020-08-26-curriculum-survey.md

 > Construction of lines, angles, and triangles under various constraints and criteria

 **Potential Tasks**
-- Building intuition through paper folding
+- (In-text) Building intuition through paper folding

 ## 11. Perimeter and Area
 > Rectangles, Triangles, Parallelograms, Circles, Formulae, Conversion of Units

 **Potential Tasks**
-- Perimeters and areas in cut-outs and real objects
+- (In-text) Perimeters and areas in cut-outs and real objects
 - Real world word problems and applications
 - Conversion of units as dis-assembling and reassembling objects